Merovius/bor/README.md

 obviously expected `fib(0) == 0 && fib(1) == 1`, while the person writing the
 solution started with `fib(0) == 1 && fib(1) == 1`, thus producing an
 off-by-one error.

+The `stats`-property of a suite gives usage-statistics (currently the system- and usertime in nanoseconds).